 - have heart problems, smoke, or have diseases that increase your risk of heart disease such as high blood pressure, high cholesterol, or diabetes.

 - are pregnant or plan to become pregnant.
-It is not
+Talk to your

 How should I take ZIAGEN?

-- Take ZIAGEN exactly as your healthcare provider tells you to take it.
+- Take ZIAGEN exactly as your healthcare provider tells you.

 - ZIAGEN may be taken with or without food.